11/12/2024

 Ted Jackson

 Thanks very much.
-So my first question with you is going to shift over to the material handling world.
-If you listen to the Heister Yale call, then they talk about the demand for, I guess you call bookings for lift trucks in 2025.
-And the forecast is for them to actually be down through 25 with really a soft, call it first half of 25, and then a pickup in the second half of the year.
-And I granted, you know, they're an equipment OEM, you're a distributor, but can you sort of, you know, I don't know, cascade that and explain maybe why that might not be the same forecast for ALTA as it is for Heister Yale?
+So my first question for you is going to shift over to the material handling world.
+You know, if you listen to the Hyster Yale call, they talk about, you know, the demand for, you know, I guess you call bookings for lift trucks in 2025.
+And, you know, the forecast is for them to actually be down through 25 with, you know, really a soft, you know, call it, you know, first half of 25 and then a pickup in the second half of the year.
+And granted, you know, they're an equipment OEM, you're a distributor, but can you sort of, you know, I don't know, cascade that and explain maybe why that might not be the same forecast for ALTA as it is for Hyster Yale?

 speaker

-Yeah.
-Hey, Ted, I'll take maybe the front end of that.
-This is Tony, and then what Brian weigh in.
-There's obviously this lag, right, between what they're kind of forecasting for 25 and then our view.
+Yeah, hey, Ted, I'll take maybe the front end of that.
+This is Tony, and then let Brian weigh in.
+There's obviously this lag between right, between what they're kind of forecasting for 25 and then our view.
 The other element of it is just the ability to take share on the ground as well as allied products, right?
-Heister Yale is obviously a major partner of ours, but it's not the entirety of the material handling business.
-What we read the comments, what I would say is we have a good six to eight months of backlog that give us some bullishness to say we can at least stay flat relative to the 23 performance, let's say through the first half of the year.
-And then I think what Heister Yale mentioned is that they expect bookings to kind of start to come back mid-year.
+Hyster Yale is obviously a major partner of ours, but it's not the entirety of the material handling business.
+We read the comments.
+What I would say is we have a good six to eight months of backlog. that give us some bullishness to say we can at least stay flat relative to the 23 performance, let's say through the first half of the year.
+And then I think what Hyster Yale mentioned is that they expect bookings to kind of start to come back mid-year.
 And at that point, I think lead times will be more shorter than they are now.
-So, you know, when I read their call, they kind of were expecting a flat 2025 in North America.
+You know, when I read their call, they kind of were expecting a flat 2025 in North America.
 I think they've got some other challenges throughout the globe.
-But we're not forecasting anything probably other than a flat year in equipment sales for Heister Yale for 25.
+But we're not forecasting anything probably other than a flat year in equipment sales for Hysteria for 2025.

 speaker